-Plaxen & Adler, P.A. protects clients who have been injured in:
+Plaxen Adler Muncy, P.A. protects clients who have been injured in:

 - Derailments.
 Derailments – when the train physically goes off the tracks – are uncommon accidents, but because of their deadly nature and extensive property damage, they tend to make the evening news.
 Derailments might be caused by a malfunctioning engine, or because of a problem with the train tracks themselves: debris on the tracks, broken or defective tracks or a mechanical error involving the railroad switch can all cause a derailment.

 - Collisions with cars or pedestrians.
 Sometimes cars ignore the red light warning signal of an incoming train.
 Sometimes the red lights and the barrier fail to work properly.
 Pedestrians and onboarding/off-boarding passengers may also be in danger if the train begins to move before the track is clear.
 We protect the families of those hit by trains while in a car, stepping off the train or stepping on the train.

 - Collisions with other trains.
 Faulty or defective railroad switches can lead to two trains colliding, because both trains will be on the same track.
 These collisions could lead to a derailment or a fire if the trains hit at a fast enough speed.

 - Accidents inside the train.
 A sharp enough turn by a speeding train could potentially throw a passenger out of his or her seat.
 On rainy or snowy days, the floors of the train could be wet or even icy.
 If you’re injured because of a fall in a train, we can help.

 - Accidents involving a faulty conductor.
 Train conductors, like truck drivers, are asked to work long hours and long shifts.
 A conductor who is too fatigued to operate the train could be just as dangerous as one who is distracted by a cell phone or impaired.